 In the course of his practice, Mr. Sprague has obtained many multi-million dollar recoveries, including in excess of $10 million, on behalf of his clients through verdicts and settlements.
 Those verdicts and settlements have involved significant medical malpractice, premises liability, defamation, motor vehicle, and employment/whistleblower claims.

-In 2018, after having secured a multi-million dollar verdict for an individual who blew the whistle on substantial wrongdoing and waste of public funds, Mr. Sprague helped create new law for whistleblowers throughout the Commonwealth of Pennsylvania when the verdict was upheld on appeal and became the first appellate decision in Pennsylvania to recognize the availability of non-economic damages (for emotional distress, humiliation, embarrassment, and harm to reputation) under the state’s whistleblower law.
+After having secured a multi-million dollar verdict for an individual who blew the whistle on substantial wrongdoing and waste of public funds, Mr. Sprague helped create new law for whistleblowers throughout the Commonwealth of Pennsylvania when the verdict was upheld on appeal and became the first appellate decision in Pennsylvania to recognize the availability of non-economic damages (for emotional distress, humiliation, embarrassment, and harm to reputation) under the state’s whistleblower law.

 Mr. Sprague has also successfully represented individuals and corporate entities in a variety of commercial disputes.